baracodadailyhealthtech/AppiumKotlinJUnitTutorial/README.md

-# Tutorial Automatic testing using Appium, JUnit5 and Kotlin
+# Automatic testing using Appium, JUnit5 and Kotlin

 ## Requirement